NOAH Compendium

 Suspected clinical cases of resistance to anthelmintics should be further investigated using appropriate tests (e.g. Faecal Egg Count Reduction Test).
 Where the results of the test(s) strongly suggest resistance to a particular anthelmintic, and anthelmintic belonging to another pharmacological class and having a different mode of action should be used.

 Resistance to triclabendazole has been reported in Fasciola hepatica in a number of countries including ones in the EU.
-Therefore the use of this product should be based on local epidemiological information about susceptibility of F. hepatica and recommendations on how to limit further selection for resistance to anthelmintics.
+Therefore the use of this veterinary medicinal product should be based on local epidemiological information about susceptibility of F. hepatica and recommendations on how to limit further selection for resistance to anthelmintics.
 Dosing programmes should be discussed with your Veterinary Adviser.

 Special precautions for use

-(i) Special precautions for use in animals
+Special precautions for safe use in the target species:

-(ii) Special precautions to be taken by the person administering the veterinary medicinal product to animals
+Special precautions to be taken by the person administering the veterinary medicinal product to animals

 In case of accidental spillage onto skin or in eyes, wash immediately with water.
 Take off any contaminated clothes.

-(iii) Other precautions
+Other precautions

 None known.